JonZavialov/portfolio2/README.md

 ## 👨‍💻 Developlment

-This project is a currently in progress by Jonathan.
+This project is no longer under development.
+I have moved on to making a better version, which looks almost identical but is much more object oriented.
+The repository can be seen [here](https://github.com/JonZavialov/portfolio4)